Hello, Python! print(“Xcalc”) with TKinter GUI Module

-Unlike most programmers, Python (which is highly recommended as a first language) wasn’t my first programming language.
-I started system programming with C++ in 2015, didn’t have much of a choice then as C++ was part of my first semester curriculum.
-Further back in 2013, I already caught a glimpse of PHP scripting language.
-As you can imagine, the idea of going beyond print “Hello, World!” in Python2 has always been there and was long overdue by the time I finished college.
+Unlike most programmers, Python (highly recommended as a first language) wasn’t my initial programming language.
+I began system programming with C++ in 2015; I didn’t have much of a choice then, as C++ was part of my first semester curriculum.
+Going even further back to 2013, I had already glimpsed the PHP scripting language.
+As you can imagine, the idea of progressing beyond “print ‘Hello, World!'” in Python2 had always been present and was long overdue by the time I finished college.

 Completing my college degree (officially) 2 months ago meant I have extra time in hand to try something new.
 Viz., Python!